 Commonly called the “silent thief of sight,” glaucoma often goes undetected until it has already caused irreversible vision loss.
 In fact, glaucoma is the leading cause of blindness in the United States.
 Glaucoma is responsible for so many cases of vision loss because patients usually experience no symptoms or issues, until the condition has progressed too far for treatment.

-Glaucoma is not a singular disease, but rather describes a condition with several causes that raises introacular (inside the eye) pressure, damages the optic nerve and ultimately leads to permanent vision loss.
+Glaucoma is not a singular disease, but rather describes a condition with several causes that raises intraocular (inside the eye) pressure, damages the optic nerve and ultimately leads to permanent vision loss.

 Individuals within certain groups are at a higher risk of developing glaucoma.
 These risk factors include genetics and race, individuals over the age of 60, family history, certain medications, diabetes, and other eye disorders.

 Most treatable cases of glaucoma are first detected and diagnosed during a patient’s annual comprehensive eye exam.
 To ensure the early detection and treatment of glaucoma, it is important that patients have regular vision exams.
 The American Optometric Association recommends healthy adults have at least one exam per year, unless otherwise recommended by a medical professional.

 Choose an optometrist and clinic that cares about your vision.